-Matt is a trial lawyer specializing in real estate, land use, and business litigation.
+Matt specializes in real estate, land use, and business litigation.
 He focuses on finding common-sense answers to his clients’ disputes and helps them reach their business objectives through the strategic use of both litigation and non-litigation methods.

 Matt works with real estate developers, business owners, sand and aggregate producers, and landowners on a wide ranges of issues, including: